analogsenses/source/source/_posts/2016-01-13-gear-guide-the-best-full-frame-lenses-for-the-sony-e-mount.markdown

 All of the Loxia lenses share the same hallmark features: an all-metal design, a dedicated aperture ring, a nice and compact size, and an included metal hood.
 They also feature a click-less option for the aperture ring that can be enabled by turning a screw on the lens mount.
 This allows users to choose their preferred behavior for these lenses, and makes them well suited for video recording, too.

 Please note that, being full manual lenses, **the Loxia lenses will only work in Aperture Priority or Manual mode**.
 Aperture always needs to be selected by the user by turning the ring on the lens, which means that **Shutter Speed Priority mode will not work** — or, to be more precise, it will operate just like Manual mode.
 This is unfortunate, since it makes the lenses poorly suited for situations where you may want to maintain a sufficiently fast shutter speed at all times to avoid motion blur.
 Luckily, several recent Sony cameras have a menu option to select the minimum shutter speed allowed with Auto-ISO, which goes a long way towards making the Loxia lenses usable in these situations.
-It’s not a perfect solution, but it’s good enough.
+It’s not a perfect solution, but it works.

 Besides that, the Loxia lenses are fully native E-mount lenses with electronic integration at all levels.
-That means EXIF data is relayed to the camera, including focal length and aperture.
+That means all EXIF data is relayed to the camera, including focal length and aperture.

 What’s perhaps more interesting about this electronic integration is the fact that the Loxia lenses can automatically trigger in-camera manual focus aids like focus peaking and magnification by simply turning the focus ring.
 This is a huge advantage that makes manual focusing a lot easier, and it’s a unique feature that no other manual lens for the system offers.